 Steering Committee Members

-BILL LABICH is Senior Conservationist at Highstead Foundation and Coordinator of the Regional Conservation Partnership (RCP) Network.
+BILL LABICH is senior conservationist at Highstead Foundation and coordinator of the Regional Conservation Partnership (RCP) Network.
 With a background in forestry and land use planning, Bill organizes, writes about, and assists in advancing collaborative approaches to large landscape conservation in New England and eastern New York.
 Bill has helped RCPs collaborate to acquire over $5.6 million for landowner outreach, planning, coordination, and land protection activities since 2009.
 He has co-authored papers on cross-boundary cooperation among private landowners, on the Wildlands and Woodlands Vision, and on RCPs in New England.
-Bill has a master’s in regional planning from the University of Massachusetts, Amherst and a BS in forestry from the University of Maine at Orono.
+Bill has a master’s in regional planning from the University of Massachusetts, Amherst and a bachelor’s in forestry from the University of Maine at Orono.

-MARK LAPIN is Associate Laboratory Professor of Environmental Studies at Middlebury College where his teaching focus is on ecological and socioecological systems, land management, and conservation practice.
-Marc also serves as College Lands Conservation and Management Specialist and directs stewardship of Middlebury’s 6,000 acres of forest, wetland and agricultural land, of which 2,100 acres are conserved with the Vermont Land Trust.
-Marc has been a consulting ecologist for nearly 30 years; his expertise in ecosystem mapping, landscape ecology, conservation assessment and planning, and field botany have helped protect 10’s of 1,000’s of acre in the northeastern U.S. He has worked extensively with Natural Heritage Programs, state and federal conservation agencies, The Nature Conservancy, New England Wild Flower Society, Vermont Land Trust, Vermont Family Forests, and numerous local land trusts, town governments and private landowners.
+MARC LAPIN is associate laboratory professor of environmental studies at Middlebury College where his teaching focus is on ecological and socioecological systems, land management, and conservation practice.
+Marc also serves as College Lands Conservation and Management Specialist and directs stewardship of Middlebury’s 6,000 acres of forest, wetland, and agricultural land, of which 2,100 acres are conserved with the Vermont Land Trust.
+Marc has been a consulting ecologist for nearly 30 years; his expertise in ecosystem mapping, landscape ecology, conservation assessment and planning, and field botany have helped protect tens of thousands of acres in the northeastern U.S. He has worked extensively with Natural Heritage Programs, state and federal conservation agencies, The Nature Conservancy, New England Wild Flower Society, Vermont Land Trust, Vermont Family Forests, and numerous local land trusts, town governments, and private landowners.
 With interest in multiple ways of knowing, science and spirituality, and traditional ecological knowledge, Marc is a leader in Middlebury’s contemplative pedagogy and place-based education efforts.
 His collaboration with The Land Institute’s Ecosphere Studies and New Perennials Project has helped establish a northeastern hub of the project at Middlebury College.

-RICK PARADIS is the Director of the University of Vermont’s Natural Areas Center and is a member of the faculty of the University’s Environmental Program.
+RICK PARADIS is the director of the University of Vermont’s Natural Areas Center and is a member of the faculty of the University’s environmental program.
 Rick oversees administration and management of the University’s Natural Areas System and has provided outreach services and professional development for those interested in the protection and management of natural areas and other conservation lands.
 His research focuses on the landscape histories and land conservation legacies of distinct mountain and arid ecosystems where he attempts to elucidate the relationship between ecology and culture and how this relationship has influenced both historical and contemporary conservation, stewardship, and restoration beliefs and practices.
 For the past several summers, he has traveled around the Northeast, visiting assorted academic institutions to document their efforts in conserving institutional lands and developing partnerships with land conservation organizations.
-On how ALPINE fits with his institutional roles and academic passions, he says “Considering my interests in institutional land conservation and stewardship, getting involved with ALPINE was a natural fit.
-Academia has important roles to play in both conserving the wealth of landscapes under their control and in providing opportunities for their faculty and students to engage in land conservation.”
 Both of Rick’s faculty and administrative roles are intimately tied to land conservation.

-MARIANNE JORGENSEN currently serves as the coordinator for Academics for Land Protection in New England (ALPINE), a network that seeks to explore and expand the role that New England academic institutions play in conserving the natural heritage of the region.
-ALPINE helps academics connect, collaborate, and conserve through knowledge exchange and targeted activities that catalyze the pace and scale of conservation.
-Prior to her work with ALPINE, Marianne worked for 16 years in the field of international education; from sending undergraduate students from US colleges and universities on study abroad programs to working with the University of the Arctic, a consortium of 120 international colleges and universities across 8 countries to promote study in the Arctic.
-Marianne has an MBA from Boston University and a B.A. in Botany from Connecticut College.
+MARIANNE JORGENSEN currently serves as the coordinator for Academics for Land Protection in New England (ALPINE), a network of New England academic institutions interested in promoting and expanding the role that they play in conserving the natural heritage of the region.
+Prior to her work with ALPINE, Marianne worked for 16 years in the field of international education sending undergraduate students from US colleges and universities on study abroad programs with SIT Study Abroad and working with the University of the Arctic, a consortium of 120 international colleges and universities across 8 countries to promote study in the Arctic.
+Marianne has an MBA from Boston University and a BA in botany from Connecticut College.